First Year at Davenport

 2. Send high school transcripts and ACT/SAT scores

 3. Davenport’s minimum admissions requirements:

-- Students with ACT (16 or 17 composite) or SAT (790-870 math/verbal) may be eligible to appeal for admission by taking an alternate test (Accuplacer/COMPASS) and submitting a personal statement of purpose.
+- Students with ACT (16 or 17 composite) or SAT (870-950 overall) may be eligible to appeal for admission by taking an alternate test (Accuplacer) and submitting a personal statement of purpose.
 Ask your admissions representative for further details.

 4. We review all applications immediately for admissions decisions.
 Early applications are reviewed as early as the summer following Junior year.
 Accepted students receive an acceptance packet in the mail within 1 week after acceptance.

 5. To review your admission application status, please email your admissions representative directly.